Vyral/base-template/_posts/2018-06-22-townhome-or-condo-how-do-you-tell-the-difference.md

 Similarly, most think of townhomes as being two-story homes with rentable upstairs and downstairs units.
 This is not necessarily the case.

 And it isn’t just prospective buyers who are confused about the how properties are classified.
-I recently speak with a woman **who owned a property she believed to be a townhome for years, only to eventually discover that her home is technically classified as a condo.**
+I recently spoke with a woman **who owned a property she believed to be a townhome for years, only to eventually discover that her home is technically classified as a condo.**

 {% include pullquote.html %}